Call: 314-994-3300 ext. 2070

 St. Louis, MO 63131

-This guide is based on a presentation given by Special Collections Department staff member Dan Lilienkamp on Sept.
+This guide is based on a presentation given by the History and Genealogy Department staff member Dan Lilienkamp on Sept.
 15, 2012.
 This guide can also be downloaded as a single PDF (318 kb).
-A list of sources related to the Draper Manuscript Collection and held by the Special Collections Department can also be downloaded as a PDF (32 kb).
+A list of sources related to the Draper Manuscript Collection and held by the History and Genealogy Department can also be downloaded as a PDF (32 kb).

 Born on 4 September 1815, Lyman Copeland Draper grew up listening to the Revolutionary War stories told by his grandfather and the War of 1812 tales of his father.
 He became fascinated with American history, particularly the history of the west.